pranz1996/Periodic-Task-Scheduling/README.md

 10) update and delete the task

 C) Employee:

 11) Details of all tasks and to-do, doing n done list in  a single view

-Features to be implemented in application :
+* Features to be implemented:
 12) reminder notification as it has set
 13) calender view:
 - to see task done on particular day for individual
 - organization/admin can see the tasks completed by each employees

 Future enhancement:

 14) Generalized for different oraganizations which follows:
   i) Organization -> departments -> projects -> modules -> tasks or
   2) Organization -> departments -> projects -> tasks or